The Honour of Pontefract

 The Pontefract lands held by the de Lacis were purposely interwoven with

-the lands granted to the Warrenes of Wakefield Manor by William I.
+the lands granted to the Warennes of Wakefield Manor by William I. Both

-Both de Laci and Warrene were present at the Battle of Hastings and
+de Laci and Warenne were present at the Battle of Hastings and were

-were consequently rewarded with such large estates, the latter family
+consequently rewarded with such large estates, the latter family having

 Townships [villages] held in the district by Ilbert de Laci